SirajHassan/rl_assignment/README.md

 ### System Tests (must be on same machine as the docker container)

 This script creates a larger amount of telemetry and validates API behaviour at a higher scale.
-Optionally it writes `first_page_results.csv` (use `--create-file`; default: not created).
+Optionally it writes `first_page_results.csv` (use the `--create-file` flag).

 Requirements
 - Python 3.11